dawn-boy/obsidian-notes/Tech/Networking.md

 - A firewall can use port filtering, which blocks or allows certain port numbers to limit unwanted communication
 - Stateful firewall keeps track of information passing through it and proactively filters out threats.
 It analysis the network traffic for characteristics and behaviour that appears suspicious and stops then from entering the network
 - Stateless firewall operates based on predefined rules and does not keep track of information from data packets
 - Next Generation Firewalls (NGFWs) are considered even more secure that Stateful firewall.
-They perform deep packet inspection, intrusion protection, threat intelligence
+They perform deep packet inspection, intrusion protection, threat intelligence.
+These NGFWs are application aware programs and can block based on the application rather than based on IP addresses or ports.
+They also feature malware sandboxing, network anti-virus, URL and DNS filtering.
 ## hardware firewall
 It inspects each data packet before it's allowed to enter the network
 ## software firewall